 About the project

+unanswered.
 While most of astrophysical CSs beyond the heliosphere are out-of reach for direct observations, the solar system CSs can be investigated in-situ by spacecraft.
 In planetary magnetotails as well as in the solar wind, CSs have recently been investigated by state-of-the art experiments that provided important statistical information for comparative investigations and modeling.

 For decades, the structure, stability and consequences of instability of CSs have been considered within a pardigm of the equilibrium CS configurations in proton-electron plasmas with isotropic velocity space distributions of plasma particles.
 However, multipoint in situ observations in the Earth magnetotail provided by the CLUSTER satellites have revealed a multi-scale CS structure, in which a very thin current layer is embedded into thicker layers.